SUNY Board of Trustees

 Enrollment Management and Integrated Marketing

 The vice president for enrollment management and integrated marketing/associate provost for enrollment oversees the Offices of Admissions, Enrollment Services, and Communications and Creative Services.
-He also chairs the Marketing and Communications Advisory Team and the Enrollment Management Implementation Team (EMIT).
-Reporting to Enrollment Services are the Offices of the Registrar and Student Financial Services (Financial Aid and Student Accounts), which are located together on the first floor of the Student Services Building.
+He also chairs the Enrollment Management Implementation Team (EMIT) and the Marketing and Communications Advisory Team.
+Reporting to Enrollment Services are the Offices of the Registrar and Student Financial Services (financial aid and student accounts), which are located together on the first floor of the Student Services Building.